 The benchmark of the Fund is the Philippine Stock Exchange Index (PSEi).
-The fund intends to achieve for its participants market returns closely approximating the return of the PSEi by investing in the same companies comprising the PSEi and in approximately the same weights.
+The Fund intends to achieve for its participants income and capital appreciation by investing in a portfolio of listed stocks which are expected to provide above average returns through distribution of cash and special dividends.